State of the Art management of knee osteoarthritis?

 “Prolotherapy improved the pain and function in five knees with osteoarthritis.
 All five degenerated knees showed evidence of articular cartilage regeneration in their standard weight-bearing X-rays after Prolotherapy.
 It is suggested that before and after X-ray studies can be used to document the response of degenerated joints to Prolotherapy.”

 Prolotherapy is the only treatment found to stimulate cartilage repair and regeneration, as is shown by the X-rays.
 Furthermore, Prolotherapy offers the most curative results in treating chronic pain.
 It effectively eliminates pain because it attacks the source: the fibro-osseous junction, an area rich in sensory nerves.
-What’s more, the tissue strengthening and pain relief stimulated by Prolotherapy is permanent!
+This improved tissue strength creates long term pain relief.

 1. Luque R, Rizo B, Urda A, Garcia-Crespo R, Moro E, Marco F, López-Duran L. Predictive factors for failure after total knee replacement revision.
 Int Orthop.
 2014 Jan 9.